What Is The Spouse Element?

 Companionship is always nice, but even more importantly, your partner must be able to bring out the best in you, inspire you to achieve greater things, and imbue you with a sense of purpose.
 One thing I realized from my consultations is that the people who end up in fulfilling relationships have a clear idea of why they wish to be in a relationship.
 In contrast, those in troubled relationships wish to fill a void within themselves, need healing in one form or another, or are just really afraid of being alone.
 In a way, our BaZi charts can tell us of the karmic debt with have when it comes to relationships, and some of us end up with the wrong people as we have a debt to return or a lesson to learn.

 As a BaZi consultant, what I can do to save a marriage is severely limited.
-I can provide insights from a metaphysical perspective as to why things are happening the way they are and what the universe has in store for the married couple, but to change things and transcend one’s chart, as I’ve always said, is the chart-holder’s responsibility.
+I can provide insights from a metaphysical perspective as to why things are happening the way they are and what the universe has in store for the married couple.
+However, to change things and transcend one’s chart, as I’ve always said, is the chart-holder’s responsibility.
+That is not something I can help with – it is your life, not mine.